Say that to my face: Djokovic challenges a heckler in testy 2nd-round win at Australian Open

-MELBOURNE, Australia (AP) — Defending champion Novak Djokovic challenged a heckler to “say that to my face” during a testy second-round win over Alexei Popyrin at the Australian Open on Wednesday night.
+MELBOURNE, Australia (AP) — Defending champion Novak Djokovic challenged a heckler to “say that to my face” during the fourth set of a testy second-round win Wednesday over Alexei Popyrin at the Australian Open.

-At 2-2 in the fourth set, the 10-time Australian Open champion paused, walked to the back of the court and yelled at the spectator.
+Before the start of the fifth game of the fourth set, Djokovic walked back behind the baseline and engaged with a spectator, gesturing to him to come down and “say that to my face.”

+That match had been going for almost three hours by then, and Djokovic had dropped the second set and had to save set points in the third.

 After clinching the match on a Popyrin error, he turned around to the crowd again and yelled, pumping his fist to celebrate.